querymind/snowflake-spider/README.md

 # Introduction

 This is a repo which includes script to run Spider SQL benchmark (https://yale-lily.github.io/spider) on Snowflake database.
-Details can be found on blogpost (LINK)
+Details can be found on blogpost (https://medium.com/querymind/gpt-4s-sql-mastery-2cd1f3dea543)

 # How to run Spider on Snowflake